YoungHaKim7/silq_project/01_math_basic_logic_gate/README.md

-# How To Code A Quantum Computer
+# How To Code A Quantum Computer | Lukas's lab
 - https://youtu.be/JOJ5zihcd6Q?si=EblG2m5_3WWZ-HBZ

 <hr>